 Because the plans are the same, it is easy to compare Medigap (another name for a Medicare Supplement - those two terms are interchangeable) plans from different insurance companies.
 You can easily compare “apples to apples”.
 For example, a Plan F; with one company is the exact same as a Plan ‘F’ with another company.

 This makes reducing your premium on an existing policy or choosing a supplement plan extremely easy to do!
 There are four simple steps to follow when comparing Medicare Supplements.

 Step 1.
 Understand the Basics

-Here are a few very important things that you should know about Medicare Supplement insurance, if you are turning 65 or comparing plan quotes or options:
+Here are a few very important things that you should know about Medigap insurance, if you are turning 65 or comparing plan quotes or options:

 - Medicare Part A does not, generally, have a premium, but there is a premium that you have to pay (usually comes out of your Social Security check) for Part B.

 - To get a Medicare Supplement, you MUST have both Part A & Part B.